Concurrency and Probability: Removing Confusion, Compositionally: From Petri Nets to Dynamic P-Nets

 The following operation $\ominus$ is instrumental for the definition of our encoding and stands for the removal of a minimal place of a net and all the elements that causally depend on it.
 Formally, $\remInitial N p$ is the least set that satisfies the rules (where $\minp{\_}$ has higher precedence over set difference):

-\begin{example} Consider the net in Fig.~\ref{fig:condconfusion}.
+\begin{exa} Consider the net in Fig.~\ref{fig:condconfusion}.
 There are two main s-cells: $\bc_1$ associated with $\{a,d\}$, and $\bc_2$ with $\{b,c\}$.
 There is also a nested s-cell $\bc_3$ that arises from the decomposition of the subnet $\remInitial {N_{\bc_2}} 3$.
-All the above s-cells are shown in Fig.~\ref{fig:scellscondconfusion}. \end{example}
+All the above s-cells are shown in Fig.~\ref{fig:scellscondconfusion}. \end{exa}